 Individual movement

-Technique (body position, first contact when receiving the ball, concealing one’s intentions (deceptions), reading the opponent's body language, adapting technique to the situation and the opponent)
+Technique (body position, first contact when receiving the ball, concealing one’s intentions (deceptions), reading the opponent's body language, adapting technique to the situation and the opponent).

-The above mentioned aspects developing the individual abilities of players are the basis for good habits in the future.
+The above-mentioned aspects developing the individual abilities of players are the basis for good habits in the future.
 However, these are neglected because coaches too quickly move on to teaching group tactics, where a large group of young players are not ready for such and don’t understand, nor have as yet the appropriate technical and tactical skills.

 Coaches training children and youths lack patience in their striving for what they call "the right game."
 They often forget they are supposed to prepare these young players for the "right game" when they are ready, i.e. signing a professional contract.
 In this way, many youngsters fail to keep up with the training process imposed by their coaches, which means that the system loses more of its talented adolescents.
 Their individual potential is marginalized by this rush to play the "right game", the game model and group tactics.
 Because players are not ready for group tactics and are at a different stage of learning, they don’t develop their potential.

-It’s difficult for an 11-year-old to understand moving in defence as a threesome, since none of them understands individual positioning.
+It’s difficult for an eleven-year-old to understand moving in defence as a threesome, since none of them understands individual positioning.

 What do coaches do?

 Well, instead of focusing on developing basic habits and skills, they show their anger and frustration, especially during matches.
 This frustration is expressed in the constant calling out of instructions to players and almost controlling these adolescents like robots in a computer game.
-It’s interesting that the same coaches never gave a thought to the fact that their young players don’t understand and haven’t sufficient basic skills to comprehend what it is to move in a team game, where there are 7 or 9 players on the field.
+It’s interesting that the same coaches never gave a thought to the fact that their young players don’t understand and haven’t sufficient basic skills to comprehend what it is to move in a team game, where there are seven or nine players on the field.

 From the point of view of the learning process, this is an extremely complex process that requires simplicity of operation (more on that issue in a moment).
-It is not without reason that the age of 5-12 is called the basic phase – the teaching and equipping players of this age with the basic individual skills that will be indispensable at further stages of learning and playing professional football.
+It is not without reason that the age of five to twelve is called the basic phase – the teaching and equipping players of this age with the basic individual skills that will be indispensable at further stages of learning and playing professional football.
 The egos of coaches are so strong that in many cases they want to satisfy their own adult ambitions instead of the individual needs of the children with whom they work.